tztztztz/php-no-slam-cache/README.md

 Whole process of reading/writing to the Cache is synchronized, that is:

-**only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.
+**only one process will write to the cache for given group and key while others will wait and then get recently created resource, instead of slamming the cache**.

 While resource exists in the Cache and it's not expired, it can be read concurrently by many PHP processes at once.